 That funding goes to support every year:

 -75 presentations by young adult members of the Active Minds Speakers Bureau, who are trained to tell their personal stories of depression, anxiety, eating disorders, post traumatic stress, and suicide attempts to college, high school, parent, and veteran audiences

 -25 displays of Active Minds' acclaimed Suicide Awareness and Prevention Exhibit, Send Silence Packing, reaching 50,000 students with the visual depiction of the impact of student suicide and resources for speaking out and seeking help

 And this year, it will also support additional trainings for students in transforming their campuses through advocating for policy changes such as holding mental health programming in freshman orientation, printing the national suicide prevention lifeline number on the back of every student ID card and more.

 We are so excited to continue supporting Active Minds.
 For more information on the organization, click the "Active Minds" logo to the right.

-We have been so moved by the turnout and support we have received over the last eight years.
+We have been so moved by the turnout and support we have received over the last decade.